 The photo below shows my bronze beach scene charm with tiny seashells that I formed by packing metal clay into molds I made using two-part silicone molding compound.

-Texturing Metal Clay with Impressed or Molded Leaves
+Impressed or Molded Leaves

 Covering leaves with layers of metal clay slip is very popular.
 The key to this approach is patience, thin layers and air-drying each layer very thoroughly before applying the next.
 Don't expect to apply all the layers in one day!
 However, this is using the leaf as a burn-out core, not as a texture.

-To impress the texture of a leaf, select one or more fairly small leaves with very well defined veins on the back.
+To impress the texture of a leaf, select one or more fairly small leaves with very well-defined veins on the back.
 Roll out metal clay just slightly thicker than the desired thickness after texturing.
 (A good way to do this is to roll out the clay just slightly wider than you need, putting the rolling spacers close to the clay and using a light touch with the clay roller.)
-Lightly oil the back of the leaf (where the veins are most prominent) and place it face up on the clay sheet.
+Lightly oil the back of the leaf (where the veins are most prominent) and place it face-up on the clay sheet.
 Press the leaf it into the clay very lightly so it's less likely to move when you roll across it.
 Rotate the work surface 90 degrees, re-position the rolling spacers normally, and roll across the clay to impress the leaf evenly.
 Use a fine clay pick or the pointed tip of a sharp craft knife or scalpel to slightly lift the stem of the leaf (or the lower edge of the leaf, if there is no stem), taking care not to mar the impression, and then peel away the leaf carefully.
 Use a scalpel, craft knife or sharp needle tool to cut around the impression.
 If desired, you can drape the cut-out leaf over a support to give it a curved shape.

-You can also mold a leaf with 2-part silicone molding compound and use it to make multiple impressions or two-sided metal clay leaf components.
+You can also mold a leaf with two-part silicone molding compound and use it to make multiple impressions or two-sided metal clay leaf components.
 Metal Clay Artist Magazine Volume 2, Issue 3 contains a tutorial by well-known jewelry artist Un-Roen Manarata from Belgium on how to make a two-part mold for molding two-sided leaves.